fabric8io/fabric8/wiki/src/main/resources/quickstarts/kubernetes/GuestBook/ReadMe.md

-## Guestbook

-This example demonstrates how to use a template to generate the shared passwords for an application.
+The **Guestbook example**  demonstrates how to use a template to generate the shared passwords for an application.

 Templates let you parameterize a set of Kubernetes and OpenShift objects all at once, and then **apply** them.